BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 **Judgement of Light:**

-This is your best talent pick for any covenant, because its a very efficient healing source since your using Judgement as much as possible.
+This is your best talent pick for any covenant, because its a very efficient healing source since you're using Judgement as much as possible.

 **Holy Prism:**

-This talent just dosn't provide you enough damage or healing for it to be worth the mana cost or the gcd every 20seconds.
+This talent is very mana inefficient and costs you a GCD every 20 seconds for very minor damage difference and should generally never be played except for on explosive weeks.

 **T30**

+---
 <div class="row">
   <div class="column">
     <a href="https://www.wowhead.com/spell=234299/fist-of-justice" data-wh-icon-size="medium" data-wowhead="spell=234299"></a>